DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 **ESP32 Microcontroller / WiFi / WiFi Antenna** - One microcontroller controls everything on the EX-CSB1.
 It runs the |EX-CS| software, any mySetup.h file instructions, any myAutomation.h scripts, and the WiFi connection to throttles.
 Be careful in your setup to A. Protect the antenna from being damaged from contact with anything and B. Keep anything at least 2cm (.75") from the antenna and do not allow any metallic objects to be near or surrounding the antenna.

-**WiFi / User LED** - When WiFi is enabled, this LED will light.
-It is under software control in the EX-CommandStation software, so the LED can be repurposed to provide any function a user might want.
+**WiFi / User LED** - When WiFi is enabled, this LED will stay on.
+It is under software control in the EX-CommandStation software, so the LED can be repurposed to indicate a user defined function.

+**3.3V LED** - The 3.3V LED will light whenever the 3.3V regulator is powered, this will be when powered by USB or from an external power supply connected to the barrel jack.
+This is simply an indicator that the circuitry on the board is powered.

+**5V LED** - The 5V LED will light whenever power is supplied to the barrel jack.
+This LED indicates that power is being supplied to the 5V regulator which can power an EX-MotorShield 8874 stacked onto the GPIO Headers.
+Power from the barrel jack will power the 5V regulator which in turn powers the 3.3V regulator, therefore, when power is supplied via the barrel jack, both the 5V and 3.3V LEDs will be lit.

+**GPIO Headers** - The 4 GPIO headers accept a DCC-EX EX-MotorShield 8874.
+The EX-CSB1 itself has 2 outputs for 2 track power districts.
+Stacking the 8874 on these headers provides 2 additional power districts for a total of 4.
+Any of the 4 outputs can be used for any combination of DCC MAIN, DCC PROG, or DC PWM.